jonathanDuenas/AdventureWorksDW-PostgreSQL/README.md

 # AdventureWorksDW-PostgreSQL

-Just restore it. it just woks
+Just restore it. it just works